Jemoka/blag/content/posts/KBhsu_cs361_apr182024.md

 ## active constraint {#active-constraint}

 an "[active constraint](#active-constraint)" is a constraint which, upon application, changes the solution to be different than the non-constrainted solution.
-This is always true at the equality constraint, and
+This is always true at the equality constraint, and not necessarily with inequality constraints.

 ## types of constraints {#types-of-constraints}